Happy Friday Ladies!

 I promise, the more you participate and chat with your fellow members, the more you will get out of the process.

 Today, at 3 pm EST, I’m hosting another Facebook LIVE in the group to answer any questions you might have and get us set up for this week’s challenge!

 There have already been some big takeaways after week one, and they are just what I was hoping they would be!

 If you are just joining us, or are running behind, don’t worry.
-You can go at your own pace, and still post your thoughts and interact in the comments in our group.
+You can go at your own pace and still post your thoughts and interact in our group’s comments.